Businessman, gardener, humanitarian Gene Gumfory dies

 Then, he came home one day with a different announcement: The church said he could have a garden.

-“It was just a field with all these briers,” Lynn Gumfory said.
+“It was just a field with all these briars,” Lynn Gumfory said.

 More than 100 volunteers met Gene Gumfory behind Denton Bible Church to clear the land and prepare it for what it would become: the nation’s largest community garden.